 Shows Like Adam Ruins Everything

-If you enjoyed watching Adam Ruins Everything, you will also love watching those shows!
+If you liked Adam Ruins Everything, you will also enjoy watching the following series!

 Season 2 will tackle the awkwardness and unpredictability of friendships, love and adulthood with the help of new characters and familiar faces from the show’s freshman season.
 Set in a new city, New Orleans, this season will focus on the many eccentricities “The Big Easy” has to offer while remaining centered on relational comedy.
 Emily and “Murph are also planning a wedding and must attempt to navigate the various stresses that come with taking their relationship to the next level.